halcyonnouveau/clorinde/docs/src/writing_queries/type_annotations.md

 --: Author(age?)

 --! authors : Author
-SELECT name, age FROM Authors;
+SELECT name, age FROM authors;

 --! authors_from_country (country?) : Author
 SELECT name, age
-FROM Authors
+FROM authors
-WHERE Authors.nationality = :country;
+WHERE authors.nationality = :country;
 ```

 This will define a struct named `Author` containing typed fields for the `name` and `age` columns (with `age` being nullable).
 The same struct will be used for the `authors` and `authors_from_country` queries.